openid/OpenID4VCI/openid-connect-4-credential-issuance-1_0.md

 The following request parameters are defined:

 * `issuer`: REQUIRED.
-The issuer URL of the credential issuer, the wallet is request to obtain one or more credentials from.
+The issuer URL of the credential issuer, the wallet is requested to obtain one or more credentials from.
 * `credential_type`: CONDITIONAL.
 A JSON string denoting the type of the credential the wallet shall request.
 MUST be present if `manifest_id` is not present.
 * `manifest_id`: CONDITIONAL.
 A JSON String  refering to a credential manifests published by the credential issuer.
 MUST be present if `credential_type` is not present.
 * `login_hint`: OPTIONAL.
 Hint about the login identifier the End-User might use to log in at the Credential Issuer.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `login_hint` parameter value.